-Beautiful apartment on the second floor of an elegant building of only 4 units, very spacious and quiet,very clean, tastefully decorated and well-equipped for a pleasant stay.
+Beautiful apartment on the second floor of an unique building of only 4 units, very spacious and quiet,very clean, tastefully decorated and well-equipped for a pleasant stay.
 It is located only a mile from the airport of Pisa and the central train station, well connected to city center by bus.
 Within walking distance to supermarkets, restaurants, laundry, pharmacy, bars ... located in a really quiet area of the city.

 City centre 3 km